rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-10-03-this-isnt-a-goodbye-it-is-a-continuity.md

   </font>
 </p>

 And last but not least, to thank.
 To thank for each second of these three months that marked and changed our lives.
-Thank infinitely our coaches Ignacio Galindo, Jonathan Tapia and Gilberto Villa, for supporting us, teaching  us so much, for being the best teachers and yet best people.
-Thankful to Living Style Guide for having opened us so many doors, to Nico Hagenburger for allowing us work with him, helping us in this process, and letting us collaborate in his gem.
-To Jennifer Geacone-Cruz, for being a huge support and a person with whom we can always count.
+Thank infinitely our coaches [Ignacio Galindo](https://twitter.com/joiggama), [Jonathan Tapia](https://twitter.com/jonat_on) and [Gilberto Villa](https://twitter.com/ingilniero), for supporting us, teaching  us so much, for being the best teachers and yet best people.
+Thankful to Living Style Guide for having opened us so many doors, to [Nico Hagenburger](https://twitter.com/Hagenburger) for allowing us work with him, helping us in this process, and letting us collaborate in his gem.
+To [Jennifer Geacone-Cruz](https://twitter.com/anomiseditrix), for being a huge support and a person with whom we can always count.

-Always thanks to Katrin Kampfrath, so dedicated, so watchful, so patient, so nice.
-Thanks to Ramón Huidobro, for his time, dedication, happiness and contagious energy.
+Always thanks to [Katrin Kampfrath](https://twitter.com/_die_katrin), so dedicated, so watchful, so patient, so nice.
+Thanks to [Ramón Huidobro](https://twitter.com/senorhuidobro), for his time, dedication, happiness and contagious energy.

-We’d also like to thank our coaching company “Magma Labs” and Víctor Velázquez as representative of the company, for always being attentive to us, following our process, supporting us and putting all the necessary tools at our disposal for this to be possible.
+We’d also like to thank our coaching company “Magma Labs” and [Víctor Velázquez](https://twitter.com/zazvick) as representative of the company, for always being attentive to us, following our process, supporting us and putting all the necessary tools at our disposal for this to be possible.
+Thanks to our coworkers at "Magma Labs", specially to [Alejandro Espinoza](https://twitter.com/alexesba) for helping us always we needed.

 Thanks to all the students and partners of this RGSoC edition for sharing their knowledge, for being always willing to provide help and support and for the sweet and funny GIFS that made us laugh every morning =).

-Thanks to our dear “Codificadas”, our big teachers that initiated us in this: Viviana Palacios, Erika Mejia, Ana Castro and Selene del Rocio; also to all the partners and friends that  supported, motivated and believed in us.
+Thanks to our dear “Codificadas”, our big teachers that initiated us in this: [Viviana Palacios](https://twitter.com/Sixviv), [Erika Mejia](https://twitter.com/erin_mejiaa), [Ana Castro](https://twitter.com/anymoto) and [Selene Flores](https://twitter.com/enelesmai); also to all the partners and friends that  supported, motivated and believed in us.

 Thanks to the sponsors for contributing to make this possible.
 And of course, thanks so much to all the team of RGSoC and its organizers to make this possible, for all the attention, support, dedication, for the great job and for making this experience simply amazing.